lparenteau/DataBallet/README.md

 # HTTPM

-HTTP server developed using GT.M.
+HTTPM is an HTTP server and web framework implemented using the [M](https://en.wikipedia.org/wiki/MUMPS) language.
+It is being developped and tested using [GT.M](http://sourceforge.net/projects/fis-gtm/).

 ## Configuring it